 (word, total_count).

-The beauty of the model is that mapping is embarrassingly parallel (each mapper works on its own chunk with no knowledge of any other) and reducing is also parallel (each reducer works on its own group of keys).
+Mapping is embarrassingly parallel: each mapper works on its own chunk with no knowledge of any other, and each reducer works on its own group of keys.
 A MapReduce program scales from one machine to a thousand without the programmer rewriting it; the framework handles distribution.

-A frequent optimization is a combiner — a mini-reducer that runs on each mapper’s output before the shuffle, locally collapsing many (word, 1) pairs into a single (word, partial_count).
-The combiner cuts the volume of data that has to cross the network during shuffle, which is usually the slowest part of a MapReduce job.
+A frequent optimization is a combiner, a mini-reducer that runs on each mapper’s output before the shuffle, locally collapsing many (word, 1) pairs into a single (word, partial_count).
+The combiner cuts the volume of data that has to cross the network during shuffle, usually the slowest part of a MapReduce job.
 For commutative-and-associative reductions like sum, the combiner can use the reducer’s code unchanged; for non-associative ones it has to be written separately or skipped.

 The cost is that MapReduce is restrictive.
 Not every computation fits naturally into map-then-reduce.
-Iterative algorithms — Gradient descent, expectation-maximization, the algorithms that drive modern machine learning — are awkward in MapReduce because they require many passes over the data, and each pass writes intermediate results to disk.
-This is the gap that Spark and other later frameworks filled, by keeping intermediate results in memory between iterations.
+Iterative algorithms (Gradient descent, expectation-maximization, the algorithms that drive modern machine learning) are awkward in MapReduce because they require many passes over the data, and each pass writes intermediate results to disk.
+This is the gap Spark and other later frameworks filled, by keeping intermediate results in memory between iterations.

-For our purposes, the point to take from MapReduce is the shape of the idea: in distributed computing, work is expressed as local processing of independent pieces followed by combination of partial results, with a framework moving the data around behind the scenes.
-The same shape recurs in Spark, in Dask, in the modern data-processing landscape.
+The lasting point is the shape of the idea: in distributed computing, work is expressed as local processing of independent pieces followed by combination of partial results, with a framework moving the data around behind the scenes.
+The same shape recurs in Spark and Dask.

 MapReduce runs inside Apache Hadoop’s ecosystem, alongside HDFS for storage and YARN for resource scheduling.